INSIDE JODY’S PERSONAL YZ250 TWO-STROKE BUILD

 My YZ250 experience goes back to before there was a YZ—to the DT-1 250.
 I have raced through the Yamaha twin-shock, monoshock, dog-bone and speedo-and-tach eras.
 I’ve ridden white, silver, yellow, magenta and blue Yamaha YZ250s.
 And although I didn’t like every YZ250, I did love some of them.
-To me, and maybe just to me, the greatest motocross bike ever made is the 2006-2015 Yamaha YZ250 two-stroke (after that they got a little long in the tooth, but are still very good bikes).
-It epitomizes the golden era of two-stroke motocross, with just enough high-tech wizardry to make it a sweet ride today.
+To me, and maybe just to me, the greatest motocross bike ever made is the 2006-2021 Yamaha YZ250 two-stroke (yes they have gotten a little monotonous over the years, but good is good even if your tired of it).
+The YZ250 epitomizes the golden era of two-stroke motocross, with just enough high-tech wizardry to make it a sweet ride today.

 I think my two-stroke decision has been smarter than most of the MXA gangs four-stroke choices, because I am a two-stroke guy at heart—albeit one who makes his living racing and testing four-strokes.
 And I know it was easier for me to build a full-race Yamaha YZ250 than a money sucking four-stroke, because I have built many versions of this bike over my career.
 I know how to make it better in my sleep.

 Plus, it doesn’t matter what year YZ25o you have , can get or are searching Craigslist top find.
 They are all good—afrom 2006 all the way to 2021.
 Now you might think that my YZ250 would be brand new, but what for.
 In the interest of truth, i do have a brand new 2020 Yamaha YZ250, but my personal YZ250 is a 2014 model — and the mods I made to it, apply to every YZ250 made over the last 14 years.
 With the caveat that some of them are made to suit my personal peccadilloes.